Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: EXPERIMENT

 Table \ref{tab:am-asr table} presents the PESQ and STOI scores of some baseline models and the proposed SE scenario.
-In addition to the unprocessed baseline (denoted as Noisy), we considered the transformer-based SE without joint training as the first advanced baseline for comparison (denoted as SE Baseline).
-Subsequently, the two SE-AM baselines applied the joint training of the SE model and the DNN-HMM-based AM model with phone and BPC(M) as the acoustic unit, respectively.
-For the proposed SE-E2E-ASR system, three kinds of acoustic units, namely word, phone, and BPC(M), were individually used for the ESE-ASR module to evaluate the corresponding SE results.
+In the following experiments, unless otherwise specified, we train SE systems using a combined E2E-ASR and L1 loss (Eq. (\ref{eqASR})) In addition to the unprocessed baseline (denoted as Noisy), we considered the transformer-based SE without ASR loss and perceptual loss as the first advanced baseline for comparison (denoted as SE baseline).
+Subsequently, the SE-AM applied the multi-objective training of the SE model and the DNN-HMM-based AM model with phoneme, BPC(M), and BPC(D) as the acoustic unit individually.
+For the proposed SE-E2E-ASR system, three kinds of acoustic units, namely word, phoneme, and BPC(D), were individually used for the E2E-ASR module to evaluate the corresponding SE results.